National Park Krka Waterfalls – visitors guide

 Entrance and parking

-There are two official entrances for National Park Krka, if you arrive via motorway A1 there is signs for the exit you need to take, once you are of the highway you have options to choose between the entrances.
+There are 5 official entrances for National Park Krka, the two main entrances is Skradin and Lozovac.
+If you arrive via motorway A1, there are signs for the exit you need to take, once you are of the highway you have different options to enter the park.

 Official entrance Lozovac